Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 Now, for really simple use cases, we could use what we have so far as a deployable solution.
 For example, you might not be too worried about access control or design for your Google Sheets form - in which case you could simply skip to step 7 and publish your app.

 But, part of the beauty of Budibase is that we don’t need too much more effort to transform this simple app into something really impressive.

+Take a look at our guide to building [MongoDB CRUD apps](/blog/data/mongodb-crud-app/).

 Let’s think about how we could spend a couple of extra minutes really supercharging our forms to enter data to Google Sheets.